-BHHS Continuous Learning Plan is set to begin Monday, April 13, 2020.
-On Monday, please use an internet-enabled device to navigate to www.bloomfield.org/learn.
-This page will serve as the hub for all teaching and learning online for all grade levels for the remainder of this school year.
+This is week 5 of the BHHS Continuous Learning Plan.
+Please use an internet-enabled device to navigate to www.bloomfield.org/learn.
+This page serves as the hub for all teaching and learning online for all grade levels for the remainder of this school year.